 Chief Financial Officer

-Nick holds a Bachelor of Business/Accounting and is a member of Chartered Accountants Australia and New Zealand.
+Gary holds a Bachelor of Accountancy, Graduate Certificate in Business Administration (Executive), Six Sigma Black Belt and is a member of the Chartered Accountants Australia and New Zealand.

 Chief Executive - Melbourne Chamber of Commerce